eengad/academic-kickstart/content/home/about.md

 # About Me

-I design error-correcting codes for flash and 3D-XPoint memories.
+I design error-correcting codes for flash memories and 3D-XPoint.
 Previously I worked on machine-learning algorithms for community detection and on channel coding techniques for data storage.